NATIONAL CAREER NURSE ASSISTANTS’ DAY

 Every year, on the first day of National Nursing Assistants’ Week, we observe National Career Nurse Assistants’ Day.
 On this day, we recognize all nursing assistants who dedicate their lives to the well-being of others, whether it’s been 5 years or 58 years of service.

 Career Nursing Assistants also play a host of roles in the lives of residents in nursing homes, hospitals, and long-term care facilities.
-Amazingly, they often assist people to remain independently in their own home for as long as possible.
+Amazingly, they often assist people to remain independent in their own homes for as long as possible.
 In addition, a CNA provides essential support for patient needs.
 This includes promoting mental, physical, emotional, social, and spiritual well-being, too.

 HOW TO OBSERVE #CareerNurseAssistantsDay